On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Introduction

 \section{Introduction}

 The mixed strategy Nash equilibrium (NE) is one of the oldest solution concepts central to game theory.
 A finer understanding of how the NE arises as an outcome of learning behavior in a repeated game setting continues to be an active area of research.
-Classical research in economics\footnote{For a recent survey, see~\citet{fudenberg1998learning}.} dating back to~\citet{brown1951iterative} and~\citet{robinson1951iterative} as well as recent work in computer science~\citep{freund1999adaptive} tells us that when both the players in a two-player zero-sum game use strategies based on no-regret learning dynamics~\citep{hannan1957approximation, littlestone1989weighted,kalai2005efficient}, then the time-average of their strategies will converge, almost surely, to a Nash equilibrium~\citep{freund1999adaptive}.
-However, the convergence of the \textit{time-averaged} mixed actions to a NE does not necessarily imply that the \textit{day-to-day behavior}, i.e. the sequence of mixed strategies, of these players converges.
+Classical research in economics dating back to~\citet{brown1951iterative} and~\citet{robinson1951iterative} as well as recent work in computer science~\citep{freund1999adaptive} tells us that when both the players in a two-player zero-sum game use strategies based on no-regret learning dynamics~\citep{hannan1957approximation, littlestone1989weighted,kalai2005efficient}, then the time-average of their strategies will converge, almost surely, to a Nash equilibrium~\citep{freund1999adaptive}.
+However, the convergence of the \textit{time-averaged} mixed actions to a NE does not necessarily imply that the \textit{day-to-day behavior} (i.e. the sequence of mixed strategies) of these players converges.
+The convergence of day-to-day behavior (or its lack thereof) is a fundamentally important object of study in multi-agent systems with applications to economics, markets, evolutionary games, and multi-robot control systems.
+Often, the individual learning agents in these settings are trained using online algorithms that are based on no-regret learning strategies---while the classic line of literature~\citep{freund1999adaptive,hart2005adaptive,foster1997calibrated} shows that their average behavior will converge to an equilibrium concept, their day-to-day behavior remains poorly understood.